octobercms/docs/services-cache.md

     Cache::put('key', 'value', $expiresAt);

-> **Note:** We recommend using `DateTime` instances for defining all expiry lengths, in order to ensure compatibility with future versions of October CMS.
+> **Note**: We recommend using `DateTime` instances for defining all expiry lengths, in order to ensure compatibility with future versions of October CMS.

 The `add` method will only add the item to the cache if it does not already exist in the cache store.
 The method will return `true` if the item is actually added to the cache.
 Otherwise, the method will return `false`: